-These three steps – know your value, understand your superpower, and recognize your passions – can help you recognize what you’re passionate about.
+These three steps – knowing your value, understanding your superpower, and recognizing your passions – can help you recognize what you’re passionate about.
 Once you have a better understanding of yourself and what inspires you, you can begin to pursue those activities and moments that fulfill that within you.

 Organize Your Finances

-It’s very likely that your money is sitting in several different places.
+Your money is likely sitting in several different places.
 These locations can include things like a family trust, various bank accounts, or holding companies.